 For example:

-In a situation where your estate is valued at R3 000 000 (three million rand) and in the unfortunate event that you are no longer with us and you leave behind a spouse and two children, then your estate will be divided by three (being your surviving spouse and two children), making the child’s share R1 000 000 (one million rand).
+In a situation where your estate is valued at R3 000 000 (three million rand) and in the unfortunate event that you pass away and you leave behind a spouse and two children, then your estate will be divided by three (being your surviving spouse and two children), making the child’s share R1 000 000 (one million rand).
 As the child’s share is greater than R250 000, your spouse will inherit R1 000 000 leaving R2 000 000 (two million rand) in the estate, where each child receives R1 000 000 (one million rand) each.

 Dying intestate may result in one or more unintended persons benefitting from your estate, leaving your true wishes not being realised.
 Furthermore, as you would have appointed your chosen Executor in your Will, when you die without a Will, it is left to the Master of the High Court to appoint an Executor to wind up your estate.
 This could cause additional hardship for your family as such persons would be unknown to your family and this could lead to significant delays in the administration of your deceased estate.